 The entire legal field needs to be challenged to stop stigmatizing ADHD and to re-think how it conceptualizes the diagnosis.
 Lawyers with ADHD are a unique bunch who bring enormous strengths like creativity, out-of-the-box thinking, and passion to the table.
 Trust me, I’ve worked with enough lawyers with ADHD to know how talented they are.

 If you’re a lawyer with ADHD and are struggling to stay organized, manage your time effectively, and stay on top of the job, there’s help for you.
-Learn more about individual coaching for lawyers with ADHD if you work better one-on-one.
+Learn more about individual coaching if you work better one-on-one.
 Or, check out The Focused Lawyer, an online group coaching program, if you think a group forum would be more helpful to you.
 And know that you don’t have to struggle with this alone.
 I’m here for you.